rcthomas/C3/test/README.md

 # THIS IS ONLY A TEST

-You put the tests here.
+You put framework (not app) tests here.
 You should name the test like

     NNN-something-test.cc